Background Checks California: 3 Key Takeaways

 - Credit Checks: Used selectively for positions involving financial responsibilities.

-- Follow California’s “Ban the Box” Law: In California, you cannot inquire about an applicant’s criminal history until after extending a conditional job offer.
-Always evaluate convictions individually based on the relevance to job responsibilities.
+- Follow California's "Ban the Box" Law: In California, you cannot inquire about an applicant’s criminal history until after extending a job offer.

-- Understand ICRAA Requirements: California’s Investigative Consumer Reporting Agencies Act ensures background checks are accurate, fair, and respect the applicant’s rights.
-Be sure your process meets these standards.
+- Understand ICRAA Requirements: California’s Investigative Consumer Reporting Agencies Act ensures background checks are fair.

 - Maintain Confidentiality: Treat all background check information with strict confidentiality to protect applicant privacy.